mohanadkoko/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ## Explaining Custom Layers

-The process behind converting custom layers involves...
+The process behind converting custom layers involves comparing the frameworks like tensorflow, caffee and others.

+In tensorflow :
+- First step_ register the Custom layers as extensions for model optimizer
+- Second step_ replace all unsupported subgraph with different subgraph, which will offload the computation of the subgraph in inference.

+for other frameworks like Caffee:
+- First step_ register the Custom layers as extensions for model optimizer ( same as Tensorflow)
+- Second step_ register the layers as custom then calculate the output shape of the layer by using caffee seteps.

-Some of the potential reasons for handling custom layers are...
+Some of the potential reasons for handling custom layers are:
+- Optimize our pre-trained models and convert them to (IR) without lossing the accuracy
+- Shrik and speed up the performace of the (IR)
+- In case of not supported layers the Model Optimizer automatically classifies as supported custom layer
+- To play the code without ERROR Flag of  unsupported layer from the inference engine

+CHECK THE LINK FOR MORE : (https://docs.openvinotoolkit.org/2019_R3/_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer.html)

 ## Comparing Model Performance